iharris06/Portfolio-Website/README.md

 ## Portfolio Website
+## Description
+This website uses a responsive design and shows some basic information about the author in addition to displaying their public github projects.
 ### Pages
 * Projects
     * This loads projects from my github.
 * About
+    * Shares my resume.
 * Contact
+    * A contact form to send emails to me.

 ## Available Scripts